AmrajKoonar/SFU-StormSage/README.md

 python bot.py
 ```

-The bot will begin scraping data and tweeting updates automatically.
+The bot will begin scraping data and automatically tweet updates.

 ---